 If a student feels that they need any kind of exception to a policy or rule, a student should talk first with their advisor.
 The advisor can help a student think through the issues before they write a formal letter of request to the Director of the Ph.D.
 Program for an exception.
 The Program Director must approve any exception or waiver to a policy regarding an academic requirement.
 An example of such an exception is waiving a course that a student has already taken at a graduate level at a comparable institution.
-To obtain a waiver, the student must fill out a petition for waiver of a required course and submit the form, along with a transcript and a course syllabus, to the course instructor and the Program Director.
-The course instructor will review the syllabus and make a recommendation to the Program Director who will make the final decision and inform the student.
+To obtain a waiver, the student must fill out a petition for waiver of a required course and submit the form, along with a transcript and a course syllabus, to the course instructor and the Program Director who will make the final decision and inform the student.
 Students must have received a grade of B or higher to be eligible for a waiver.
 Once the student receives written approval they must send the approval, transcript, and syllabus to the PhD Program Office to be placed in the student's official file.